Retailer Claire's is recalling certain brands of children's makeup due to cancer-causing substances.

 In July, Justice, another children's store, also pulled makeup off of their shelves over asbestos concerns.

-READ MORE: Company issues response after I-Team finds asbestos in makeup null
+READ MORE: Company issues response after I-Team finds asbestos in makeup

 Claire's pulls kid's makeup after lab testing finds asbestos